 Here are some of the best places to stay before or after your visit to Joshua Tree National Park:

-Twentynine Palms, California is located just to the north of Joshua Tree National Park and is the best place to stay if you’re looking for a campground or hotel outside the park’s boundaries.
+Twentynine Palms, California is located just to the north of Joshua Tree National Park.
+It is the best place to stay if you’re looking for a campground or hotel outside the park’s boundaries.
 The city has a population of over 25,000 people and is accessible by State Route 62, which connects the city and the park to I-10.

-San Bernadino is just over an hour by car from Joshua Tree National Park and is the largest city in the immediate vicinity of the park with a population of over 215,000 people.
+San Bernardino is just over an hour by car from Joshua Tree National Park.
+It is the largest city in the immediate vicinity of the park with a population of over 215,000 people.
 It is home to multiple colleges and universities and is easy to get to by road or train from other parts of California.